JetBrains/Qodana/topics/ui-overview.md

 ### Enable excluded or hidden problems
 You can reverse the exclusions you made:

 * In the **Profile settings** window, see the list of inspections and excluded/hidden items (if any).
 Modify the settings as necessary as shown in [Adjust your inspection profile](#Adjust+your+inspection+profile) above.
+Then download [qodana.yaml](qodana-yaml.md), put it in the project root directory, and run Qodana again with this new configuration.
-* In the **Profile settings** window, download [qodana.yaml](qodana-yaml.md), edit it as necessary and put it in the project root directory.
+* In the **Profile settings** window, download [qodana.yaml](qodana-yaml.md), edit it as necessary and put it in the project root directory,then run Qodana again with this new configuration.
-* Under the Filter set, turn **Show hidden problems** on.
+* For problems and paths excluded during this session and not saved in qodana.yaml: Under the Filter set, turn **Show hidden problems** on.
 Now in the Problem explorer, all detected problems are listed.
 You can reverse the exclusion of certain problems from further checks on the **More actions** menu of the respective items.

 [//]: # "add 2 screenshots: 1) Filter set + Show hidden problems; 2) More actions + Enable problem type"